Use these 8 objection handling tips next time you’re on a sales call

 4. Ask open-ended questions

 Asking the right questions is a treasured communication skill in all situations, especially if they involve a conflict of interest between two parties.
-When handling objections in sales, don't settle with mere "yes" and "no" questions because they aren't deep enough to probe customers' true feelings.
+When handling objections in sales process, don't settle with mere "yes" and "no" questions because they aren't deep enough to probe customers' true feelings.

 Instead, combine the above-mentioned techniques of listening actively and acknowledging their concern and follow-up with specific, open-ended questions.
 Here a few examples of open-ended questions that will get you elaborate answers from your prospects: